pdcherry/cherry-cv-public/README.md

   millions of dollars in new revenue as *Tech Lead*, including:
   *Pan-cancer cfDNA* (v1 & v2), *CNV Controls*, *RNA Fusion Controls*, *Fragmentome Controls*, and RNA-seq
-- Answered biological and business quesitons with reproducible exploratory analysis using `R` and the libraries: `dplyr`, `dbplyr`, `DBI`, `purrr`, `ggplot2`, `Bioconductor`, `DEseq2`, `seurat`, `tidymodels`, `glm`, `nls`, `lme4`, and more
+- Answered biological and business questions with reproducible exploratory analysis using `R` and the libraries: `dplyr`, `dbplyr`, `DBI`, `purrr`, `ggplot2`, `Bioconductor`, `DEseq2`, `seurat`, `tidymodels`, `glm`, `nls`, `lme4`, and more
-- Edited and mainteined production QC pipelines with automated reporting using `Python` and the libraries: `numpy`, `pandas`, `polars`, `seaborn`, `statsmodels`, `biopython`, `pybedtools`, `pysam`, `vcfpy`, `scanpy`, and others
+- Edited and maintained production QC pipelines with automated reporting using `Python` and the libraries: `NumPy`, `pandas`, `polars`, `seaborn`, `statsmodels`, `biopython`, `pybedtools`, `pysam`, `vcfpy`, `scanpy`, and others
-- Mintained production code (`git` version control with code review) and operated in high-performance compute environment `aws` `s3` & `ec2` and `Databricks` using Unix shell / `bash` tools, like `STAR-fusion`
+- Maintained production code (`git` version control with code review) and operated in high-performance compute environment `aws` `s3` & `ec2` and `Databricks` using Unix shell / `bash` tools, like `STAR-fusion`
 - Authored internal `R` package “`twistcolorpal`” on Github with help files to help scientists style plots to Twist branding